ishans1ngh/CP/replit.md

 ## Recent Changes (November 5, 2025)
 - Added Temperature Suggestions box with dynamic recommendations
-- Integrated Historical Facts API for daily trivia
+- Integrated Wikipedia API to display city-specific information
+- Changed fun facts from date-based to city-specific (shows info about the searched location)
 - Redesigned layout to accommodate three boxes in responsive grid
 - Enhanced UI with new card styles and animations
 - Improved mobile responsiveness